Division of Holt: History

-The division was created in the 1969 redistribution, and is named after Harold Holt.
+The division was created in the 1969 redistribution, and is named after former Prime Minister Harold Holt.
 Holt was a long-serving minister under successive governments led by Robert Menzies.
-Holt became Prime Minister upon Menzies' retirement in January 1966, although Holt would only serve less than two years before disappearing off Cheviot Beach.
+Holt became Prime Minister upon Menzies' retirement in January 1966, although Holt would only serve less than two years before his disappearance off Cheviot Beach in December 1967.

 Historically a marginal seat, over time the seat became safer for the Australian Labor Party.
 However, after the 2004 election it was again highly marginal due to voter backlash over the announcement that the proposed Scoresby Freeway would be a tollway rather than a freeway.
 The seat returned to its safe status following the 2007 election.

 Its most prominent members include Michael Duffy and Gareth Evans.
 Both served as ministers under Bob Hawke and Paul Keating, though Evans was a Senator during that period.
 Evans also served as deputy under Kim Beazley from 1996 to 1998.